kognise/obsidian-aviation/FAR/Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md

 \(b\) The FAA will make determinations based on the aeronautical study findings and will identify the following:

-\(1\) The effects on VFR/IFR aeronautical departure/arrival operations, air traffic procedures, minimum flight altitudes, and existing, planned, or proposed airports listed in §77.15(e) of which the FAA has received actual notice prior to issuance of a final determination.
+\(1\) The effects on VFR/IFR aeronautical departure/arrival operations, air traffic procedures, minimum flight altitudes, and existing, planned, or proposed airports listed in [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.15   Scope.|§77.15]](e) of which the FAA has received actual notice prior to issuance of a final determination.

 \(2\) The extent of the physical and/or electromagnetic effect on the operation of existing or proposed air navigation facilities, communication aids, or surveillance systems.